Once in a blue stream: Detection of recent star formation in the NGC 7241 stellar stream with MEGARA: Introduction

 NGC~7241 is a galaxy that is transitioning from the low-mass, with no warm-hot corona, to the high-mass scenario (like the MW), with a spatially extended HI gas disk \citep{Leaman2015}.
-This edge-on disk galaxy has a strong off-plane star formation that can be identified in the UV images from Galex.
-Interestingly, this galaxy shows no morphological evidence of recent interaction, but HI observations by \citet{Giovanelli1984} showed evidence of the presence of a possible dwarf companion in the field. \citet{Leaman2015} confirmed the presence of this companion, and also discovered a nearby stellar tidal stream.
-Using H$_{\alpha}$, they studied the kinematics of all components in the system and concluded that the stream is associated with the star-forming companion.
-Analysis of the connection between the so-called "companion" and the NGC~7241 was not conclusive.
+The first inspections of this galactic system in the UV images from Galex seemed to show that this edge-on disk galaxy have a strong off-plane star formation, although this galaxy shows no morphological evidence of a recent interaction triggering it.
+The lack of morphological perturbations was also in contradiction with the HI observations by \citet{Giovanelli1984} that showed evidence of the presence of a possible dwarf companion in the field.
+More recently, \citet{Leaman2015} confirmed the presence of this companion, it is an actively star forming dwarf in the foreground of the NGC~7241 galactic disk.
+The foreground dwarf hosts the strong off-plane star formation observed in the Galex images. \citet{Leaman2015} also discovered a nearby stellar tidal stream, and, using H$_{\alpha}$, they studied the kinematics of all components in the system and concluded that the stream is associated with the star-forming companion.
+However, the analysis of the connection between the so-called "companion" and the NGC~7241 was not conclusive.
 The authors also studied the companion's SFR and observed that it is one order of magnitude higher than expected in a normal galaxy of its mass.
-This result, the absence of strong morphology perturbations, and enhanced SF in the NGC~7241 disk pointed towards an unknown but potentially complex interaction history.
-Although not confirmed, the authors suggested that the "companion", with comparable systemic velocity to NGC~7241, may have also interacted with another small galactic system.
-In this scenario, the observed narrow tidal stream would be a result of this interaction.
+These results, in addition to the absence of strong morphology perturbations and of an enhanced SF in the NGC~7241 disk, pointed towards an unknown but potentially complex interaction history.
+Particularly, it is under study if the infall of a small galactic system towards the companion could create the observed narrow tidal stream.

 In this paper, we present follow-up spectroscopic observation of the blue stream of NGC~7241, with the aim of constraining the nature of a compact object found inside the stream.
 In addition to undertaking a new photometry and structural study of this stream, we explore the formation scenario of this rare blue streams in the nearby Universe using cosmological simulations.
-In this context, we explore the possible link between our observations of a possible star forming progenitor of this stream and the shape of the SFH of some dwarfs in the Local Group that show an early star formation peak followed by a fast quenching \citep{Weisz2015}.
+In this context, we explore if our observations of a possible star forming progenitor are showing a process similar to the one which shaped the SFH of some dwarfs in the Local Group that show an early star formation peak followed by a fast quenching \citep{Weisz2015}.